LinguisticMathematics/linguistic-mathematics/linguistic-mathematics.md

 Just like complex sentences in language, actions can be combined:

+[(5 - 10) · 3]

+However, every simple sentence must make sense, or, in mathematical terms, it cannot be equal to 0.

 [(5 − 5) + 3]

-This is like saying: "I saw a boy who..." — it feels incomplete or meaningless if not properly finished.
-In mathematics, we must ensure the full expression is well-formed and makes sense.
+This is like saying: "I saw a boy who." — it is meaningless.

 ---

 ### **Higher Operations: Powers, Factorials, and Roots**

-Powers, factorials, and roots are not *pure single actions*.
-They are notations for repeated actions or sets of actions.
+Powers, factorials, and roots are not actions, but rather *action notations* or *number notations*.

 - **Exponentiation (Power)**:
   \( x^n = 1 \cdot x \) multiplied *n times*.
   This definition works for positive powers and also helps unify negative powers:
-  \( x^{-n} = 1 / x \) multiplied *n times* (repeated division).
+  \( x^{-n} = 1 / x \) multiplied *n times*.

 - **Factorial (n!)**:
-  The product of all natural numbers from 1 to n (starting with 2).
-Under this strict view, 0! and 1! are meaningless or absurd because there is no repeated multiplication to perform.
+  If we define factorial as the product of all the natural numbers from 1 to n, then 0! and 1! are meaningless because there is no multiplication to be done.
+This is also logical when we consider what factorials are used for.
+Factorials count how many ways items can be arranged.
+When there is only one object, there is nothing to arrange because one object cannot be the first or last.

 - **Roots**:
-  These are the inverse actions of powers.
   The *n*-th root of x is the inverse of raising to the positive power n.
-  Roots for negative powers follow similarly.

-**Historical Note**: Exponentiation started with positive numbers.
-One can argue that negative numbers are a useful human convention — they do not exist as physical quantities in the same direct way.
-Therefore, the square root of a positive number is always taken to be the positive value.

 ---